ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 - This servo is widely used in hobby robotics, and as such, there is much available documentation and mounting kits.

 **Mounting:**
-- Screwed directly into a platform plate in front of the chassis.
+- Screwed directly into a platform plate in front of the chassis into the platform plate.

   <img src="" alt="Servo screwed location" >
   <img src="" alt="close up on the plate and screws" >